Hannibal vs. Scipio

 Hannibal still exists and that Carthage is returning to prosperity.

-on Hannibal's head and demands that he be surrendered to Rome.
+Rome wants Hannibal arrested and demands that he be

 Hannibal goes into exile, aligning himself with various other